 1. Confirming the Applicant as the Domain Name Registrant directly with the Domain Name Registrar through a Reliable Method of Communication, for example using information provided through WHOIS; or

-2. Confirming authorization of the Certificate’s issuance directly with the Domain Name Registrant using a Reliable Method of Communication that is (i) obtained from the Domain Name Registrar or (ii) listed as the “registrant”, “technical”, or “administrative” contact for the WHOIS record of the Base Domain; or
+2. Confirming authorization of Certificate issuance for the FQDN directly with the Domain Name Registrant using a Reliable Method of Communication by obtaining that authorization from (i) the Domain Name Registrar or (ii) the contact listed as the “registrant”, “technical”, or “administrative” contact in the WHOIS record for the Registered Domain Name; or

-3. Confirming authorization for the Certificate’s issuance through an email address created by pre-pending ‘admin’, ‘administrator’, ‘webmaster’, ‘hostmaster’, or ‘postmaster’ in the local part, followed by the at-sign (“@”), followed by an Authorization Domain; or
+3. Confirming authorization of Certificate issuance for the FQDN through an email address created by pre-pending ‘admin’, ‘administrator’, ‘webmaster’, ‘hostmaster’, or ‘postmaster’ in the local part, followed by the at-sign (“@”), followed by an Authorization Domain Name; or

-4. Relying upon a Domain Authorization Document that (i) substantiates that the communication came from either the Domain Name Registrant (including any private, anonymous, or proxy registration service) or the Domain Name Registrar listed in the WHOIS and (ii) is verified by the CA as either (a) dated on or after the certificate request date or (b) used by the CA to verify a previously issued certificate and that the Domain Name’s WHOIS record has not been modified since the previous certificate’s issuance; or
+4. Relying upon a Domain Authorization Document that (i) substantiates that the communication came from either the Domain Name Registrant (including any private, anonymous, or proxy registration service) or the Domain Name Registrar listed in the WHOIS and (ii) is verified by the CA as either (a) dated on or after the certificate request date or (b) used by the CA to verify a previously issued certificate and that the Registered Domain Name’s WHOIS record has not been modified since the previous certificate’s issuance; or

-5. Having the Applicant demonstrate control over the FQDN by adding a file whose name or contents include a Random Value or a Request Token to “/.well-known/certificate” directory at an Authorization Domain in accordance with RFC 5785; or
+5. Having the Applicant demonstrate control over the FQDN by adding a file whose name or contents include a Random Value or a Request Token to “/.well-known/certificate” directory, either at port port 80, SMTP, 443, SFTP, for/ at an Authorization Domain Name in accordance with RFC 5785; or

-6. Having the Applicant demonstrate control over the FQDN by the Applicant making a change to information in a DNS record for the Authorization Domain where the change is to insert a Random Value or Request Token; or
+6. Having the Applicant demonstrate control over the FQDN by the Applicant making a change to information in a DNS record for the Authorization Domain Name where the change is to insert a Random Value or Request Token; or

-7. Having the Applicant demonstrate control over the requested FQDN by the CA confirming the Applicant’s controls an Authorization Domain returned from a DNS lookup for CNAME records for the requested FQDN in accordance with this section 11.1.1; or
+7. Having the Applicant demonstrate control over the requested FQDN by the CA confirming the Applicant controls an Authorization Domain Name returned from a DNS lookup for CNAME records for the requested FQDN provided that the CA performs one of subsections 1 through 6 above (or also this subsection 7, iteratively if necessary); or

-8. Having the Applicant demonstrate control over the requested FQDN by the CA confirming that the Applicant controls an IP address returned from a DNS lookup for A or AAAA records for the requested FQDN in accordance with section 11.1.2; or
+8. Having the Applicant demonstrate control over the requested FQDN by the CA confirming that the Applicant controls an IP address returned from a DNS lookup for A or AAAA records for the requested FQDN, provided that the CA confirms control in accordance with procedures stated in section 11.1.2; or

-9. Having the Applicant demonstrate practical control over the FQDN by the Applicant requesting and then installing a Test Certificate issued by the CA on the FQDN which is accessed and then validated via https by the CA.
+9. Having the Applicant demonstrate practical control over the FQDN by the Applicant requesting and then installing a Test Certificate issued by the CA on the FQDN which is accessed and then validated via https by the CA either at port port 80, SMTP, 443, SFTP, ….

 Where confirmation is sought by email and an automated process for recording the successful response is used, such as the provision of a hyper-link in an email, the CA MUST verify that a value that is unpredictable and previously unknown to the applicant included in the email is also present in the response.
 The CA MUST NOT rely on a Random Value, Request Token or Test Certificate generated more than 14 days prior to completion of the verification under this section.